ManitoulinTransport/next-with-apollo/README.md

     - proof-of-concept of moving parts for either reusable half-stack (a) boilerplate or (b) framework

 Features
-- API
 - GraphQL/Apollo
     - Organizes and distributes our domain models
     - An implementation of GraphQL
     - (mostly?) transparent bridge for data between front-end and back-end, allowing you to declare what data you need from the model
     - enables Domain Driven Development
     - Realtime capable
     - Efficient batching and cacheing
     - (New direction authors of meteor, the wildly popular full-stack framework .. apollo == modular framework)
-    - Express
+- ExpressJS
+    - Extensibility (e.g. add ad-hoc Remote Procedure Calls) & UI Server (e.g. add ad-hoc file upload handler)
+    - Best ecosystem for plugins or "middlewares"
 - ReactJS
     - view layer: declarative, concise & idiomatic
     - Component-Driven Development